mackoj/CompileTimeFunctionDecorator/0000-compile-time-function-decorator.md

 ## Proposed solution

-> Describe your solution to the problem.
-Provide examples and describe how they work.
-Show how your solution is better than current
-workarounds: is it cleaner, safer, or more efficient?

 Teach the compiler how to insert code before/after and around a already existing function.

 We propose that a function can have added code to it from an injector.
 We describe the specific conditions under which a function is augmented below, followed by the details of how the injector is implemented.